awsdocs/aws-cloudtrail-user-guide/doc_source/default-cmk-policy.md

 # Default Key Policy Created in CloudTrail Console<a name="default-cmk-policy"></a>

 If you create a customer master key \(CMK\) in the CloudTrail console, the following policy is automatically created for you\.
 The policy allows these permissions:
-+ Allows AWS account \(root\) permissions for the CMK
++ Allows AWS account \(root\) permissions for the CMK\.
-+ Allows CloudTrail to encrypt log files under the CMK and describe the CMK
++ Allows CloudTrail to encrypt log files under the CMK and describe the CMK\.
-+ Allows all users in the specified accounts to decrypt log files
++ Allows all users in the specified accounts to decrypt log files\.
-+ Allows all users in the specified account to create a KMS alias for the CMK
++ Allows all users in the specified account to create a KMS alias for the CMK\.
++ Enables cross\-account log decryption for the account ID of the account that created the trail\.

 ```
 {